ocaml/dune/doc/dune-files.rst

 The ``future_syntax`` preprocessing specification is equivalent to ``no_preprocessing`` when using one of the most recent versions of the compiler.
-When using an older one, it is a shim preprocessor that backports some of the newer syntaxes.
+When using an older one, it is a shim preprocessor that backports some of the newer syntax elements.
 This allows you to use some of the new OCaml features while keeping compatibility with older compilers.